No portion of a GBO exam may be recorded.

 To be eligible to serve on a Graduate Board Oral Examination Committee, a faculty member must hold:

 - A faculty appointment as a Professor, Associate Professor, or Assistant Professor in a University department/program.
 Such appointments may be regular or visiting, full-time or part-time.
+Information on what permissions are relegated to each appointment type can be found here.

 - The full curriculum vita of the outside examiner, including recent peer-reviewed publications and evidence of scholarly work